hendrik-jansen/Seminar-MeshGraphNets/structure.md

 Conventional partial differential equation solvers iteratively compute the system’s state but scale quickly in computational cost with mesh size and resolution.

 ### II.B.
 Graph Neural Networks
-GNNs can learn local interactions by learning node and edge embeddings and propagating this signal along edges.
+GNNs can learn local interactions by learning node (and potentially edge-) embeddings and propagating this signal along edges.

 ### II.C.
 Adaptive Remeshing
 Depending on local complexity, different regions of the mesh require different resolutions to balance accuracy and computational cost.